bwbioinfo/KEGGAPI.jl/README.md

 Examples can be found in the `examples` folder; `example01` provides a comprehensive demonstration of the functions contained in this package.

-Example use cases can also be found as colab notebooks: `case01.ipynb`, `case02.ipynb`, `case03.ipynb` show a sample workflow.
+Example use cases can also be found as colab notebooks: `case01.ipynb`, `case02.ipynb`, `case03.ipynb` and `case04.ipynb` show a sample workflow.

 ## Speed Tests